Disputes among company shareholders, and between shareholders and company leadership, are not uncommon.

 In the absence of a constitution or shareholders agreement, litigation may be necessary.
 Where parties cannot negotiate terms, Court intervention might lead to a resolution.

-Our civil litigation lawyers have experience acting for shareholders of companies.
+Our commercial litigation lawyers have experience acting for shareholders of companies.
 We can assist you to apply for the necessary orders to get the outcome you desire.

 It is common for shareholder disputes to be taken to Court.